 Scouting has changed dramatically since then.

 I resumed my scouting in 1991, when my son joined 1st Necton Beavers and I became the Secretary.
 In 1994 I was asked to help out with the catering for NORJAM, the Norfolk Jamboree, as they knew I had a catering background.
-I was then asked if I would help out with the Scout Troop and then I became the Scout Leader.
-I have now attended every NORJAM since then which totals 7 which is held every four years.
+I was then asked if I would help out with the Scout Troop and became the Scout Leader.
+I have now attended every NORJAM since then which totals 8 which is held every four years.

 Following my move to Suffolk, I joined 1st Mendlesham in 2017 as the Scout Leader.
 I started with about 7 Scouts and the numbers have gone up and down since then.